 Raceway Park of the Midlands was created to be a national-level recreational driving facility designed to handle racecars, streetcars, motorcycles, karts, and police cars.
 Many tracks have the traditional layout with concrete walls, short run offs, minimal facilities, and low visibility for spectators.
 It seems that most tracks are packed full of concrete walls that only reward damage with the high possibility of personal loss.
 At these other tracks, nearly every weekend an unlucky driver would hit a wall.
 The safety truck would pull the car off course, and then the flocks of people gathered around to take pictures and everyone just hoped that they would be luckier, smarter or safer.

 Completed April 2002.
-Mid-America's road course is a 2.23-mile gem.
+Raceway Park of the Midlands' road course is a 2.23-mile gem.
 Mr. Wilson's track has already become a much sought after venue for many of the nation's top motor sports organizations.
 The track surface is second to none with an incredibly tire-friendly compound that will greatly reduce tire wear, and will promote safer adhesion for all types of vehicles.

-At MAM, we believe that tracks should be places to come together as a family and should have some modern day features as well.
+At RPM, we believe that tracks should be places to come together as a family and should have some modern day features as well.
 Onsite management is another key factor in making the facility a great success.
-MAM offers members a country club style-driving club for cars, bikes, and karts, classroom instruction and qualified instructors, barrier free driving and only minutes from the metro Omaha area.
+RPM offers members a country club style-driving club for cars, bikes, and karts, classroom instruction and qualified instructors, barrier free driving and only minutes from the metro Omaha area.